AztecProtocol/aztec-packages/docs/docs/getting_started.md

 You can get started with an Aztec development environment (A.K.A.
 Sandbox) in less than 5 minutes.

-The Sandbox is an Aztec network running fully on your machine, and interacting with an development Ethereum node.
+The Sandbox is an Aztec network running fully on your machine, and interacting with a development Ethereum node.
 You can develop and deploy on it just like on a testnet or mainnet.

 ### Prerequisites